sufyaniitk/notes-on-proofwriting/N3_Only_If.md

 You have encountered, and used, these logical equivalences *multiple* times.
 If any one statement holds, its analogue does.
 If any one statement fails, its analogue does.
 We will spend time proving a few of these and looking at some techniques in the process.

+---

 The term 'if and only if' comes from a recognition of sufficient and necessary conditions.

 Suppose the implication $p \implies q$ holds.
 Then I can say $q$ happens if $p$ happens, and it should make sense to you.
-Here, we call $p$ a sufficient condition for $q$ to happen. i.e, $p$ can 'trigger' $q$ so to say.
+Here, we call $p$ a *sufficient* condition for $q$ to happen. i.e, $p$ can 'trigger' $q$ so to say.
 However, $q$ may have other triggers - so it is not necessary that if $q$ happens $p$ must have happened.
 Say, if it rains, the ground is wet.
 But if the ground is wet, it could be from a pipe burst.

 However, I can *also* say that $p$ happens **only if** $q$ happens - i.e., if $\neg q$ happens, $p$ cannot happen at all.
 In this case we call $q$ a *necessary* condition for $p$ to happen - i.e, $q$ must happen for $p$ to happen, but it doesn't guarantee that $p$ will happen. i.e, if the ground is not wet, it is not possible that it has rained.
 But again, if the ground is wet, you can't conclude that it has rained.